a1exanderjung/trendt/README.md

   -f FROM, --from FROM  set the start date of the search in yyyy-mm-dd format -t TO, --to TO        set the end date of the search in yyyy-mm-dd format -o OUTPUT, --output OUTPUT
-                        Specify an output folder, default is ~/.trendt/ --list-apis           list the available APIs --exclude {github}    exclude specific API from the search --only {github}       use only a specific API for the search -v, --verbose         be verbose --github-oauth-token GITHUB_OAUTH_TOKEN
+                        specify an output folder, default is ~/.trendt/ --list-apis           list the available APIs --exclude {github}    exclude specific API from the search --only {github}       use only a specific API for the search -v, --verbose         be verbose --github-oauth-token GITHUB_OAUTH_TOKEN
-                        Your OAuth token to be used against GitHub's API --save-commit-message
+                        Your OAuth token to be used against GitHub's API
-                        Include the commit message in the output
 ```

 ### APIs